lwong370/fmg_grasp_classification/README.md

 - **Design Decisions:**
   1. **Connect force sensors along I²C bus lines**
      This approach ultimately eliminates extra wiring and enables modularity, allowing different sensor types to be swapped in and out of the band.
      Drawback is that I²C is slower than other alternatives such as SPI sensor interfaces or direct ADC pin connections.
 However, using I²C ensures that the number of available ADC pins on the MCU does not limit the number of sensor channels, allowing for future expansion if additional sensors are added.
-While adding more sensors does increase I²C bus latency (and sensor channel readings can't *technically* be read simultaneously with this set-up), the physical space constraints of the band inherently cap the number of sensors that can be placed.
+While adding more sensors does increase I²C bus latency (longer amount of time to get data from all sensors since multiple slave devices can't *technically* be read simultaneously with this set-up), the physical space constraints of the band inherently cap the number of sensors that can be placed.
 As a result, the latency will remain well within acceptable limits for our data acquisition requirements.

 **Phase 2**: Protoboard prototype-